 Let’s take a look at these two sentences:

 - I’ve lost my key.
 Can you help me look for it?

 - I lost my key.
 Can you help me look for it?

 In British English, the past simple would be considered incorrect as it would refer to a finished past action, rather than a past action with present consequences.
 However, both forms are generally accepted in standard American English.

-The use of past participle
+go to link The use of past participle

 The past participle of “get” is another word that creates dissimilarities in American and British English.
 In British English, the Past Participle of “Get” is “Got” while Americans use “Gotten”.
 For example:

 British English – she’s got a lot better at writing articles